harrisonroufos/CP3407-EXT-GROUP-PROJECT/user_stories/user_story_real_time_availability.md

-# Real-Time Availability
+# Cleaner Availability

 ## Description
 **Description-v1:**
-As a customer, I want to view real-time availability of cleaners so I can make quick and informed booking decisions.
+As a customer, I want to view see availability of cleaners so I can make quick and informed booking decisions.

 ---